Camille-Bernadas/Camille-Bernadas/README.md

 *Most of my repo are private.
 Contact me for more info !*

-Graduated with a Master's Degree in Comp.
+2023: Graduated with a Master's Degree in Comp.
 Sci. specialized in Gameplay Programming, AI and Image Analysis at University of Montpellier, France.

 ## Professional
+### R&D Software Engineer
+Working at Virtualis, working on fixing, enhancing and creating therapeutic software.

 ### Gameplay Programmer
-Currently looking for a Gameplay Programmer position; ideally near Montpellier, in the south of France.
+Reach out if you have an open Gameplay Programmer position; ideally near Montpellier, in the south of France.

 Check out my [itch.io page](https://camille-bernadas.itch.io/).
 Just in case I updated it.
 ### 3D Apps Dev